ExpediaGroup/xap-java-sdk/xap-sdk/README.md

 ## Customize the SDK Transport
 The XAP SDK uses a pluggable `Transport` abstraction to handle HTTP communication.
 A `Transport` defines how requests are sent and responses are received, acting as a wrapper around the underlying HTTP client (e.g., OkHttp).
 This design allows you to swap or customize the HTTP layer without modifying the core SDK logic.

-You can customise the default behavior by providing your own `Transport` configurations when constructing the SDK client.
+You can customize the default behavior by providing your own `Transport` configurations when constructing the SDK client.
 `
 For example, the `expediagroup-sdk-transport-okhttp` module provides a `Transport` implementation based on `OkHttp`